Curtis Nelson: Derby County

 On 23 June 2023, free agent Nelson signed a two-year deal with Derby County, becoming manager Paul Warne's fourth summer signing.
 He made his Derby debut on 5 August against Wigan Athletic.
 He scored his first goal for the club in a 1–1 draw at Cheltenham Town on 7 October.
 Nelson and his central defensive partner Eiran Cashin were one of the strongest and most reliable defensive partnerships in League One during the 2023–24 season, as their relationship and trust in each other showed on the field.
 Nelson played in every single minute of Derby's 46 League One matches, the only outfield player in the league to do so.
 He featured in a defence which kept 22 clean sheets and conceded the fewest goals in the League at just 37.
 These performances helped Derby finish runners-up in the division and earn automatic promotion to the Championship.
 Nelson also won the club's Jack Stamps Trophy as Derby's Player of the Year, with the defender making 51 appearances in total for the club during the season with two goals.

 Nelson had added competition in the central defensive role at Derby for the 2024–25 season with Liverpool loanee Nat Phillips, Nelson still retained his place in the starting 11 and was one Derby's top performers in the clubs opening nine matches back in the Championship, scoring two goals with a bullet header in a 2–0 win over QPR on 5 October 2024 being the pick of these.
 His reputation for being a solid, reliable central defender who makes minimal mistakes was maintained in spite of the higher level of opposition shown in the Championship.
 On 14 November 2024, Nelson signed a one-year extension to his Derby contract, to extend his stay at Derby until June 2026.
 After featuring in Derby's first 27 league matches of the season, he was ruled out for the remainder of the season after sustaining a knee ligament injury, this ended a run of 73 consecutive league full-90 minute appearances since joining the club in 2023.

 In June 2025, it was confirmed by Derby head coach John Eustace that Nelson would miss the start of the 2025–26 season as he continued his recovery from his knee ligament injury.
-In September 2024, Nelson was left out of Derby's 25 man Championship squad; which would delay any possible return to the first team until January 2026 when the squads can be readjusted.
+In September 2025, Nelson was left out of Derby's 25-man squad, which would delay any possible return to the first team until January 2026, when the squads could be readjusted.
+A serious injury to Owen Beck allowed Nelson to name in the 25-man squad in November 2025 as a replacement player.
+Nelson made his first appearance for Derby's first team in 11 months on 6 December 2025 against Leicester City.
+Nelson made one further appearance in December, before leaving the club in January 2026, in a two-and-a-half year spell at Derby, Nelson made 83 appearances for the first team, scoring four goals.